The main reasons employees don’t speak their mind at work

 - “Stupid that I waited so long.”

-Small acts of courage compound to build innovation, problem solving, and superior customer experience at a massive level.
+Small acts of courage compound to build innovation, problem-solving, and superior customer experience at a massive level.
 That’s the power of a Courageous Culture.

 From Courageous Cultures: How to Build Teams of Microinnovators, Problem Solvers, and Customer Advocates by Karin Hurt and David Dye.
 Copyright © 2020 by Karin Hurt and David Dye

-Karin Hurt and David Dye are the Founders of Let’s Grow Leaders, a leadership training and consulting firm in Maryland, and the authors of Winning Well: A Manager’s Guide to Getting Results Without Losing Your Soul as well as the soon to be released Courageous Cultures: How to Build Teams of Microinnovators, Problem Solvers, and Customer Advocates.
+Karin Hurt and David Dye are the Founders of Let’s Grow Leaders, a leadership training and consulting firm in Maryland, and the authors of Winning Well: A Manager’s Guide to Getting Results Without Losing Your Soul as well as the soon-to-be-released Courageous Cultures: How to Build Teams of Microinnovators, Problem Solvers, and Customer Advocates.